 - Attend workshops, webinars, meetings, and general trainings that discuss broadband specifically and telecommunications generally.

-- Keep the community informed of projects and progress and invite participation to maintain community buy-in and high adoption rates.
-Getting community buy-in is essential to long-term success and sustainability of community initiatives and requires community support, transparency, and engagement.
-Not only will this help keep the momentum going, but it will also show internet service providers there is true interest for expanded service in the area, which will encourage greater investment in the region.
+- Keep the community informed of projects and progress, and invite participation to maintain community buy-in and high adoption rates.
+Getting community buy-in is essential to long-term success and sustainability of community initiatives, and requires community support, transparency, and engagement.
+Not only will this help keep the momentum going, but will show internet service providers there is true interest for expanded service in the area, which will encourage greater investment in the region.

 - Apply for applicable state and federal grants.